yusufbata/experiments/train-problem/readme.md

 - runner -> App class used to launch the application via the command-line.

 ## Application Design
-xxx
+The problem contains 2 distinct domains: trackmaps and paths.

+- trackmaps: a map of the tracks and their locations.
+These are entities with identity that can potentially be persisted for long term storage in the application.
+The Route is used by the path component by implementing the Path interface.
+- paths: the logic for finding paths that match the path specifications.
+Composed of PathFinder and PathMatchers.
+Currently one implementation of PathFinder algorithm: ExploratorySingleStepRoutingEngine.
+Can easily be optimised or replaced due to clean separation and acceptance tests.

-# Process?
+# Development process
-Design principles?
-Methodologies?
+Followed an outside-in development process.
+Used acceptance tests to guide implementation and enable refactoring.
+Sacrificed robustness (via thorough unit-test coverage) for functional completeness.

 # Possible improvements
-- xx
+- Add more thorough unit test coverage.
+- Structure PathMatchers better to allow path operators (like less than, equal to) to be reused across different path measures (like distance, hop count, etc).
+Could do this if application requirements include this in future.
+- Distinguish PathOptimisationMatchers (like ShortestRoute) from PathMatchers.
+Would make more conceptual sense.
+- Measure performance and optimise bottlenecks if required.

 # Limitations
-- External libraries for build and testing ONLY.
-This resulted in some ugly System.out stuff from diagnostics and application output :)
+- External libraries allowed for build and testing ONLY.
+This resulted in some ugly System.out stuff for diagnostics and application output :)